The translation of this document is outdated.

 (4) In urgent cases when there is a justified reason to deem

-urgency of these activities.
+the urgency of these activities.

-(5) The Cabinet shall determine the responsible body, which
+(5) The Cabinet shall determine the responsible body which

 co-ordinates the circulation of the information referred to in